America is changing. When the world moves at lightning speed, it’s more important than ever to be still and find God in the silence.

 - The court ruled that the federal government can legally subsidize health insurance, cementing Obamacare as a permanent part of the American landscape.

-For some, these developments are a cause for celebration; for others, not so much.
-But the one thing we can all agree on is that America is changing.
-And when change happens — even good change — staying centered can be tricky.
+For some of us, these developments are a cause for celebration; for others, not so much.
+But no matter where you fall, we can all agree that when change happens — even good change — staying centered can be tricky.

 Finding God isn’t as easy as some people make it out to be.
 Just ask Elijah.

-In 1 Kings 19, we find Elijah standing on a mountain, looking for God.
+In 1 Kings 19, we see Elijah on a mountain, looking for God.
 A gale force wind blew against the mountain, but God wasn’t in the wind.
 The wind was followed by an earthquake and then a fire.
 But God wasn’t in those either.

 Finally, a deep silence engulfed the mountain.
 And that’s where God was.
 In the silence.

-When big, dramatic changes happen (in society or our personal lives), it’s tempting to look for God in the midst of either the celebration or the dirge.
+When big, dramatic changes happen (in the world around us or our personal lives), it’s tempting to look for God in the midst of either the celebration or the dirge.
 But too often, we confuse the spectacle of the whirlwind or the flash of the flames with God’s presence.

-By learning how to be still, we make space for several critical things to occur:
+By learning how to be still, we create opportunities for several critical things to occur:

-But no matter where you stand on same-sex marriage or Obamacare or even the Confederate flag, be still and listen to God in the silence.
+Change is inevitable.
+But when it happens, be still and listen to God in the silence.
 You might be surprised by what you hear.